 Georgetown Law's IIEL and CCLS at Queen Mary University of London launched the Sovereign Debt Forum, an initiative to address urgent debt policy challenges, in October of 2019 at the International Monetary Fund in Washington, D.C. #SDForum

-The Forum will serve as a research hub and a platform for capacity building and research-dissemination programs.
-The Forum’s work will focus on low- and middle-income countries at risk of sovereign debt distress, as well as countries that have recently gained market access and have limited debt management experience.
-Forum activities will include:
+The Forum serves as an interdisciplinary research hub and a platform for capacity building, policy development, and research-dissemination programs.
+The Forum’s work capacity building work focuses on low- and middle-income countries at risk of sovereign debt distress, as well as countries that have recently gained market access and have limited debt management experience.

-- Collecting and disseminating innovative, policy-relevant interdisciplinary research conducted by affiliated experts and other scholars on sovereign debt issuance, management, restructuring, and
+- Conducting and disseminating innovative, policy-relevant interdisciplinary research on all aspects of sovereign debt management.

-- Development and delivery of capacity-building initiatives on the legal aspects of sovereign borrowing, debt management, restructuring, and litigation.
+- Development and delivery of capacity-building programs with emphasis on the legal aspects of sovereign borrowing, debt management, restructuring, and litigation.

 - Convening experts, researchers and practitioners from diverse academic, policy, and market spheres; organizing conferences, seminars, and policy fora.